Legal

 Having said that, failure to provide an adequate duty of care could lead to serious consequences for your business.
 Like losing talented staff, compensation fines, and even business closure in extreme cases.

-In this guide, we’ll look at what duty of care is, why it’s important, and how to comply with it within your business.
+In this guide, we will look at why it’s important, and how to comply with it within your business.

 What is a duty of care?